Uličské Krivé

 The village is situated in the buffer zone of the Poloniny National Park and offers an access point to some of the National Park's hiking trails.
 Several components of the Primeval Beech Forests of the Carpathians UNESCO World Heritage Site are also close to the village.

 The wooden Greek Catholic church in the village dates back to 1718 and is dedicated to the Archangel Michael.

+History

+Before the establishment of independent Czechoslovakia in 1918, Uličské Krivé was part of Zemplén County within the Kingdom of Hungary.
+In 1939, it was for a short time part of the Slovak Republic.
+From 1939 to 1944, as a result of the Slovak–Hungarian War of 1939, it was again part of Hungary.
+On 26 October 1944, the Red Army entered Uličské Krivé and it was once again part of Czechoslovakia.